trieunb/estimate-route-planner/readme.md

 ### Development setup
   - Source code: go to `wp-content/plugins` folder and then clone project:

   ```
   $ git clone path/to/git estimate-route-planner
   ```
-  Make sure the root folder is `estimate-route-planner` as it's follow WP convention to make the plugin works.
+  Make sure the root folder is `estimate-route-planner` as follow the WP convention to make the plugin works.
-  - Install node packages:
+  - Install NodeJS packages:

   ```
   $ npm install
   ```